GrenderG/Libcense-1.0/README.md

 3. Conditions

 Libcense 1.0 has some conditions:
+  - If you distribute this software, you MUST include a copy and/or a link to its ource code and this license.
   - Any derivative work (this means, any modified version of this sofware) MUST include a copy of its source code whenever it's distributed or placed under public access.
   - Any derivative work MUST use and include this license (and be compliant with) or any free software license compatible